-Dan Ricabal joins Long Beach State for the 2017 season as the new Dirtbags pitching coach.
-Ricabal comes to the Beach from Loyola Marymount University, where he has been the pitching coach for the last five seasons.
+Dan Ricabal returns for his second season as the Dirtbags pitching coach in 2018.
+Ricabal comes to the Beach from Loyola Marymount University, where he had been the pitching coach for five seasons.

 Ricabal brings coaching experience at multiple levels of baseball, having coached in the junior college ranks, at multiple Division I programs along the West Coast, and within the minor league system of the Los Angeles Angels of Anaheim.